Muhammad Essa

-Muhammad Essa Khan (Urdu/Pashto: محمد عیسیٰ خان; born on 20 November 1983) is a Pakistani former footballer who played as a forward.
-Essa is one of the most well known faces in Pakistani football, due to his regular goal scoring at the international level.
+Muhammad Essa Khan (Urdu, Pashto: محمد عیسیٰ خان; born 20 November 1983) is a Pakistani football manager and former footballer who played as a forward.

+A former captain of the Pakistan national team, he is regarded among the most talented football players Pakistan has produced.
+He was used as a playmaker particularly in support of a striker, or a genuine centre forward because of his ball holding and passing skills.
+He was a left-footed free-kick specialist.
+In his playing days, Essa was one of the most well known faces in Pakistani football, due to his regular goal scoring at international level.

 Club career

+Early career

-Born in the football-mad city of Chaman in Pakistan's Balochistan province, he played in the Afghan Football Club Chaman youth team before signing for PTCL FC, with whom he won the old PFF President's Cup in 2003.
-In the inaugural Pakistan Premier League season in 2004, he returned to his home town club Afghan FC Chaman, with his goals helping them to survive relegation.
-The following season, he transferred to WAPDA, but could not help them retain their Pakistan Premier League title; finishing second to Pakistan Army.
+Born in the city of Chaman in Pakistan's Balochistan province, he played in the youth team of Pakistani club side Afghan FC Chaman before signing for PTCL, with whom he won the old PFF President's Cup in 2003.
+In the inaugural Pakistan Premier League season in 2004, the club finished fifth in the league table.

+Foreign interest

-In 2005, he was offered a playing contract from major Indian football team East Bengal Club, but the Pakistan Football Federation seemingly turned it down.
-He moved to Khan Rsearch Laboratories, and helped them finish third in the 2006–07 season.
+In June 2005, Essa was offered a playing contract from major Indian football team East Bengal FC after his stellar performance in the international friendly series against India, but the deal collapsed after the club decided to retain the striker Bhaichung Bhutia for the next season following the wages demands of Essa.
+Essa was also later offered to play for JCT in India, and clubs from Oman and Maldives but the move seemingly failed to materialise.

+Afghan Chaman

+In the second season of Pakistan Premier League season in 2005, he returned to his hometown club Afghan FC Chaman, with his goals helping them to finish fourth in the table.

+WAPDA

+The following season, he transferred to departmental side WAPDA, but could not help them retain their Pakistan Premier League title; finishing second to Pakistan Army.

+KRL

+He moved to Khan Research Laboratories, and helped them finish third in the 2007–08 season.
 The same year, he played in the Geo Super Football League for Quetta Zorawar as captain.
 Although his team came second in the league round and lost in the semi-final in the knock-out round of the tournament, he was awarded the SFL 2007 Player of the Tournament trophy.

-On 13 August 2007, was awarded the Salaam Pakistan Award alongside tennis star Aisam-ul-Haq Qureshi and female squash player Maria Toorpakai for their contributions to sport by the President of Pakistan, Pervez Musharraf.

-In 2009, he opened an academy at his home town in Chaman, called the Essa Khan Academy.
+K-Electric

+In 2009, he moved to K-Electric, where he served both as a player and assistant coach in the last years.
+He also played in the 2010 season that the Geo Super Football League for Karachi Energy beating Quetta Zorawar 1–0 in final.